XingyuZhou989/blog/_posts/2023-12-27-DP-FTRL-and-matrix-factorization-(I).md

 **Q2.** Is minimizing the maximal error in prefix sum the right metric for utility performance?

 Q1 above will lead us to the main topic for the next post in this series -- matrix factorization mechanism.
-Q2 will motivate us to question how tightness of the bound in [(1.2)](#eq2), which will be discussed later.
+Q2 will motivate us to question the tightness of the bound in [(1.2)](#eq2), which will be discussed later.

 **THE END**
 {: .center}